ibm-cloud-docs/discovery-data/domain-dictionary.md

 1. To add synonyms for the term, click the *Edit* icon, and then enter synonyms in the **Other terms** field.
 Separate multiple synonyms with a comma.
 Click **Save term**.

+    The dictionary can contain terms and their synonyms or a category and terms that belong to the category.

-    For the `vehicle` term, you can add synonyms such as car,automobile,sedan,convertible,station wagon, and so on, for example.
-For `engine`, you can add gasket,carburetor,piston,valves.
+    For the term `vehicle`, you can specify synonyms such as car, automobile, sedan, convertible, station wagon, and so on.
+For `engine`, you can specify gasket, carburetor, piston, and valves.

-    Be careful not to add too many synonyms and test the impact of any synonyms that you add.
+    Be careful not to add too many synonyms.
+Test the impact of any synonyms that you add.
 When you test, use data that is different from the data you use to derive the synonyms.
     {: tip}

 1. Continue adding terms.